MicrosoftDocs/azure-devops-docs/docs/tfs-server/admin/backup/restore-data-different-instance.md

     restored a database for Team Foundation Server.

 <a name="ChangeOwnership"></a>
-## Change the Ownership of the Restored Databases
+## Step 8: Change the Ownership of the Restored Databases

 You must use the **TFSConfig Accounts ResetOwner** command to change the database owner login for the restored databases to the current user.